 - Lodge a complaint with the Information Commissioner’s Office.

-This Privacy Notice was approved by the charity’s Board of Trustees on 21 April 2020 and will be reviewed annually.
+This Privacy Notice was approved by the charity’s Board of Trustees in January 2023 and will be reviewed annually.

 - By email at email@example.com